Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Case study

 \section{Case study}

-The proposed TSA-LLM framework is rigorously evaluated on the New England 39-bus \cite{zhao2022structure} and modified Iceland 189-bus \cite{cai2020data} systems.
-On the 39-bus system, we assess the framework's zero-shot generalization to mixed-stability OCs and unseen faults and conduct a representation analysis of its unstable OC handling mechanism.
-The 189-bus system is applied to validate the model's few-shot scalability on a more complex, heterogeneous grid.
+The proposed Uni-TSA framework is rigorously evaluated on the New England 39-bus system \cite{zhao2022structure} and the modified Iceland 189-bus system \cite{cai2020data}.
+On the New England 39-bus system, we assess the framework's zero-shot generalization to mixed-stability OCs and unseen faults and conduct a representation analysis of its unstable OC handling mechanism.
+The Iceland 189-bus system is used to validate the model's few-shot scalability on a more complex, heterogeneous grid.
 The evaluation is completed with analyses of training/inference costs, an ablation study of model components, and a final qualitative demonstration of the predictive enhancements gained from using frozen T-blocks.